 - digital outcomes, digital specialists and user research services through the Digital Outcomes and Specialists framework

-- cloud services (eg web hosting or IT health checks) through the G-Cloud framework
+- cloud services (for example, web hosting or IT health checks) through the G-Cloud framework

 - physical datacentre space for services that can’t be migrated to the cloud through the Crown Hosting Data Centres framework

 All public sector organisations, including agencies and arm’s length bodies, can use the Digital Marketplace.

 The Crown Hosting Data Centres framework

 The Crown Hosting Data Centres framework is an agreement between the government and a supplier called Crown Hosting Data Centres Limited.
 Crown Hosting Data Centres Limited is a joint venture between the government and Ark Data Centres Limited.
 The framework provides public sector organisations with access to physical datacentre space for private or legacy systems that can’t be migrated to the cloud.

 The Crown Hosting Data Centres framework supplements the government’s Cloud First policy.
 Although Cloud First has helped the government move many applications to the cloud, some legacy applications either can’t make the transition in the short term or are too expensive to switch.
 This cross-government framework ensures that these applications can continue to be hosted for as long as is necessary, cheaply and securely.

 The Crown Hosting service offers: